Comparing ROI of Robo-Advisors, Personal CFOs

 Part of successful financial planning is avoiding unnecessary expenses.
 But should you sacrifice the quality of your financial advice in favor of a less expensive alternative?

 Robo-advisors can be a suitable option for some individuals and families.
-However, it’s important to be mindful of your needs and understand the best model or relationship for your financial picture and life stage.
+However, it’s essential to be mindful of your needs and understand the best model or relationship for your financial picture and life stage.

 Let’s explore the key differences between a robo-advisor and our Personal CFO approach and how this decision can ultimately impact your financial strategy.